koendv/bmp/README.md

 ## Debugging the debugger

-Sometimes micropython hits an error, resets and reboots.
-It happens.
+Sometimes it's like driving a Ferrari with an ejection seat.
+When micropython hits an error, it resets and reboots.

 Connect a debugger to the debugger.
 At the micropython prompt of the debugger that reboots, type: